tinymce/tinymce-docs/plugins/mediaembed.md

 ### `mediaembed_service_url`

 This setting specifies the URL to the service that will handle your requests and return the embeddable snippets used by the **Media Embed** plugin.
-You will get the URL as a part of your [premium TinyMCE plugin](https://www.tinymce.com/pricing/) subscription.
+Please follow these [instructions]({{site.baseurl}}/enterprise/server/#step6setupeditorclientinstancestousetheserver-sidefunctionality) to configure the **WAR** file that you will get as a part of your [premium TinyMCE plugin](https://www.tinymce.com/pricing/) subscription.
-This option is not required for [TinyMCE Cloud]({{ site.baseurl }}/get-started-cloud)
+This option is not required for [TinyMCE Cloud]({{ site.baseurl }}/get-started-cloud).

 ### `mediaembed_max_width`